Coder-Spirit/platano-indexer/README.md

 Platano Indexer
 ===============

+**EDIT:** This project is outdated, not maintained, and deprecated.
+Use ElasticSearch instead.

 Platano Indexer is a Free Software text indexer/searcher (MIT License) written in Java using as a base the JBoss Application Server 7.